microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## ENASMacroLayer

-In Macro search, the controller makes two decisions for each layer: i) the [operation](#macro-operations) to perform on the result of previous layer, ii) which previous layer to connect to for SkipConnects.
-ENAS uses controller to design the whole model architecture instead of one of its components.
+In Macro search, the controller makes two decisions for each layer: i) the [operation](#macro-operations) to perform on the result of the previous layer, ii) which the previous layer to connect to for SkipConnects.
+ENAS uses a controller to design the whole model architecture instead of one of its components.
 The output of operations is going to cancat with the tensor of the chosen layer for SkipConnect.
-NNI privides [predefined operations](#macro-operations) for macro search, which are listed in [references](#macro-operations).
+NNI provides [predefined operations](#macro-operations) for macro search, which are listed in [references](#macro-operations).

 ```eval_rst